curiousTauseef/workshop-service/readme.md

 ### Steps

 1. Create a simple boilerplate app (in any language that can be run in docker).
-You can get a quick exmaple [here](https://github.com/ComparetheMarket/engineering.consumer-contract-testing.docker)
+You can get a quick example [here](https://github.com/ComparetheMarket/engineering.consumer-contract-testing.docker)
 2. Take a look at the swagger spec in this repo and create a stub against this.
 3. Create some feature files and fixture to run against this stub

-Instructions on the readme [here](https://github.com/ComparetheMarket/engineering.consumer-contract-testing.docker)
+Instructions and standards on how to structure your contract tests can be found [here](https://github.com/ComparetheMarket/engineering.consumer-contract-testing.docker)

 You can see a case study [here](https://engineering-docs-test.vassily.io/docs/testing/consumer-contract-testing/case-study/) with step by step instructions.